weiweihuanghuang/Work-Sans/README.md

 The Telugu glyph set comes from [Ramabhadra](http://teluguvijayam.org/fonts.html) by Silicon Andhra.
 Glyphs marked red in the file are those that have been manually cleaned up, the rest are automatically cleaned up with FontForge from Ramabhadra.

+## To do
+- Windows rendering optimsation.
+- Extend the OpenType features.

 ## Preview

 [View a webfont specimen](http://weiweihuanghuang.github.io/Work-Sans/).